st-user/tello-with-js-joystick-/README.md

-# tello-with-js-joystick-
+# tello-with-js-joystick (& video controlled with RTCP)

 A web application for controlling [Tello/Tello EDU](https://www.ryzerobotics.com/jp/tello) on a browser by a UI emulating joysticks.
+Video streaming is controlled with **RTCP**.

 This application written in [GO language](https://golang.org/)(server side) and pure javascript/html/css(client side).
 The video streaming is achieved using WebRTC.